iharshulhan/graph-db/README.md

 ###### NODES file
 The most important file where nodes and properties are stored.

+NODES contains a `UINT` number `cur_node_addr` which is the address of the free space to write to.
-NODES contains a sequence of `node` blocks. `node` blocks have this structure:
+Then there is a sequence of `node` blocks. `node` blocks have this structure:

 Size/Type | Short name   | Description
 ----------|--------------|------------